VictorCampelo/Driver-Sorting/README.md

 After insert your values to test, type: ```cat /dev/sortlist```

-The result to up entering is:
+The result of the above entry is:

 ```bash
 cat /dev/sortlist